-Now one Imagine the concept of Deadlock in operating systems with threads by now how the switching is getting computed over internally if one only has an overview of them.
+Now Imagine the concept of Deadlock in operating systems with threads – how the switching is getting computed over internally if one only has an overview of them.

-So bar far we have understood multithreading and thread conceptually, so we can conclude out advantages of multithreading before introducing to any other concept or getting to programs in multithreading.
+So far we have understood multithreading and thread conceptually, so we can conclude advantages of multithreading before moving to any other concept or getting to programs in multithreading.

 - The user is not blocked as threads are independent even if there is an issue with one thread then only the corresponding process will be stopped rest all the operations will be computed successfully.

 - Saves time as too many operations are carried over at the same time causing work to get finished as if threads are not used the only one process will be handled by the processor.

 - Threads are independent though sharing the same address space.

 So we have touched all main concepts of multithreading but the question striving in the head is left. why do we need it, where to use it and how?
 Now, we will discuss all three scenarios why multithreading is needed and where it is implemented via the help of programs in which we will be further learning more about threads and their methods.
 We need multithreading in four scenarios as listed.